-Currently, Salem offers two undergraduate-level certificate programs: the Certificate Program in Accounting and the Certificate Program in Nonprofit Management and Community Leadership.
-Certificate programs are available in the evening.
+Currently, Salem offers one undergraduate-level certificate program: The Certificate Program in Nonprofit Management and Community Leadership.

 To be admitted to a stand-alone undergraduate certificate program, students must meet academic eligibility requirements for admission to the Martha H. Fleer Center for Adult Education.
 Certificate programs are open to both male and female applicants.
 Some students may require additional prerequisite coursework for program admission.